What does “c.h.” stand for?

 What’s the difference between physical therapy and personal training?

 Physical therapy is for people with a medical condition that’s causing problems in daily life.
 For example, if you have chronic low back pain, you qualify for physical therapy and it will likely be covered by your insurance.
 Further, to become a physical therapist you must complete high school, 7 additional years of college and pass a State Board exam.
 Physical therapists are regulated by the State to maintain ethical and legal standards.

 On the contrary, personal training is for those without a medical problem and want guidance on achieving basic fitness (e.g., fat loss, strength).
 For example, if you want to lose 30 pounds of fat, personal training may be helpful.
 To be a personal trainer, no formal training is required.
 Unfortunately, some personal trainers claim to perform “rehab” on people with health issues, which is both unethical and potentially dangerous because trainers are not held accountable by a State Board to protect you from injury.

 Consequently, everyone qualifies for personal training but only those with a medical problem qualify for physical therapy.
 If you’re not sure if you qualify for physical therapy, please ask us a question directly.

 Let’s Talk About Your Physical Therapy Needs

-We’d like to start putting together a custom plan for you.
-Just call us, or send us an email with your physical therapy requirements, and we’ll get started today!
+We’d like to customize a plan for you.
+Call or email us with your physical therapy needs to get started!